Emissions trading: Pollution tax

 Responsiveness to recessions: This point is closely related to responsiveness to cost changes, because recessions cause a drop in demand.
 Under cap and trade, the emissions cost automatically decreases, so a cap-and-trade scheme adds another automatic stabilizer to the economy—in effect, an automatic fiscal stimulus.
 However, a lower pollution price also results in reduced efforts to reduce pollution.
 If the government is able to stimulate the economy regardless of the cap-and-trade scheme, an excessively low price causes a missed opportunity to cut emissions faster than planned.
 Instead, it might be better to have a price floor (a tax).
 This is especially true when cutting pollution is urgent, as with greenhouse gas emissions.
-A price floor also provides certainty and stability for investment in emissions reductions: recent experience from the UK shows that nuclear power operators are reluctant to invest on "un-subsidised" terms unless there is a guaranteed price floor for carbon (which the EU emissions trading scheme does not presently provide).
+A price floor also provides certainty and stability for investment in emissions reductions: recent experience from the UK shows that nuclear power operators are reluctant to invest on "un-subsidized" terms unless there is a guaranteed price floor for carbon (which the EU emissions trading scheme does not presently provide).

 Responsiveness to uncertainty: As with cost changes, in a world of uncertainty, it is not clear whether emissions fees or cap-and-trade systems are more efficient—it depends on how fast the marginal social benefits of reducing pollution fall with the amount of cleanup (e.g., whether inelastic or elastic marginal social benefit schedule).

 Other: The magnitude of the tax will depend on how sensitive the supply of emissions is to the price.
 The permit price of cap-and-trade will depend on the pollutant market.
 A tax generates government revenue, but full-auctioned emissions permits can do the same.
 A similar upstream cap-and-trade system could be implemented.
 An upstream carbon tax might be the simplest to administer.
 Setting up a complex cap-and-trade arrangement that is comprehensive has high institutional needs.